HyperSonic-Games/Magma/README.md

   From these experiences, we realized the need for a lightweight, fast, and flexible engine designed to suit our workflow—hence, Magma.

-* Magma: Built from the ground up and leveraging the excellent SDL2 library for 2D rendering and BGFX for cross-GPU 3D rendering, Magma includes a custom, game-optimized networking system.
-It supports VOIP, TCP and UDP server/client architectures, TCP and UDP P2P, and raw socket send/receive functionality—all built to make networking and multiplayer development straightforward and efficient.
+* Magma: Built from the ground up and leveraging the excellent SDL2 library for 2D rendering and 3D rendering with OpenGL or DirectX3D 11.
+Magma includes a custom, game-optimized networking system.
+It supports VOIP, TCP/UDP server/client architectures and TCP/UDP P2P

 # Usage